Sex

-The sex of a living organism is determined by its genes.
-Most mammals have the XY sex-determination system, where male mammals usually carry an X and a Y chromosome (XY), whereas female mammals usually carry two X chromosomes (XX).
-Other chromosomal sex-determination systems in animals include the ZW system in birds, and the X0 system in insects.
+In non-hermaphroditic species, the sex of an individual is determined through one of several biological sex-determination systems.
+Most mammalian species have the XY sex-determination system, where the male usually carries an X and a Y chromosome (XY), and the female usually carries two X chromosomes (XX).
+Other chromosomal sex-determination systems in animals include the ZW system in birds, and the XO system in some insects.
 Various environmental systems include temperature-dependent sex determination in reptiles and crustaceans.